Relieve Your Foot Pain with Help from Vargas Foot & Ankle Specialists

 A common foot condition such as plantar fasciitis can be quite painful.
 Our League City, TX, podiatrist has successfully helped numerous patients overcome this frustrating ailment and has some tips on what you can do if you suffer from plantar fasciitis.
-Read more to learn what you can do for pain relief from our helpful foot and ankle specialist at Foot & Ankle Associates.
+Read more to learn what you can do for pain relief from our helpful foot and ankle specialist at Vargas Foot & Ankle Specialists.

 According to our League City, TX, podiatrist, your plantar fascia is a ligament that stretches from the base of your heel, across the bottom of your foot up to your toes.
 Overuse or repetitive strain on the ligament – usually in athletes, like runners – can cause tiny tears in the plantar fascia tissue.
 Patients often describe sharp, stabbing pain with the first steps of the day.

-Because other foot conditions such as tendinitis or stress fractures can cause heel pain, our knowledge foot care specialist at Foot & Ankle Associates says it is important to have an accurate diagnosis from an experienced podiatrist in League City.
+Because other foot conditions such as tendinitis or stress fractures can cause heel pain, our knowledge foot care specialist at Vargas Foot & Ankle Specialists says it is important to have an accurate diagnosis from an experienced podiatrist in League City.
 Your appointment should include a thorough medical history and physical examination to determine if the cause of your foot pain is from plantar fasciitis.

 Our podiatrist in League City, TX, knows how hard it is to decrease your usual level of activity, but avoiding any additional strain on the injured ligament is an important part of the healing process.
 Using over-the-counter pain relievers can alleviate the associated inflammation and pain temporarily, but stopping your exercise routine gives the ligament the much need break from repetitive overuse.

-Our foot specialist at Foot & Ankle Associates recommends you ice your heel several times per day.
+Our foot specialist at Vargas Foot & Ankle Specialists recommends you ice your heel several times per day.
 Reusable ice packs are convenient, says our podiatrist in League City, but applying ice directly to the affected area is also effective.
 You can even make your own homemade ice cup by freezing water in a disposable plastic or paper cup, and then apply to your heel for 10-15 minutes.